simonmysun/blog/_posts/2023-07-09-cleaning-my-archlinux.md

 I installed Blackarch when I first set up my Archlinux system and have been using it for years.
 However, having Blackarch alongside the host system sometimes disrupts the rolling updates of the system.
 This can result in package name conflicts, duplicates, packages which are in my system but not in any of the mirrors, or packages that are not compatible with the system.
 Additionally, Blackarch includes many Python 2 packages, which have been deprecated.
 Each system update includes all the changing packages, even though I only use a few of them, which prolongs the update process.
 Overall, I am very satisfied with this distribution, but I recently discovered that using it as my daily driver may not be the best idea.

+**The commands in this post can be dangerous.
+Review before executing them**

 ## Uninstall Blackarch

 To fully remove the Blackarch install, the command from here: https://unix.stackexchange.com/questions/532455/removing-blackarch-completely-from-system is not enough.
 This works fine when you abandon the thoughts of using Blackarch right after you installed it.
 But let's first do this: